Recent Analyst Rating News

 Analyst ratings are not set in stone and nobody knows indefinitely what a stock will do.
 Therefore, analyst ratings should be taken as an educated guess made by professionals who carefully study the specific company and sector in question.
 It’s not a surprise that the accuracy of each rating can vary by each individual analyst and specific ratings on companies.

-In other words, there’s no hard number or percentage on how accurate analyst ratings are because they are like educated guesses on what they think the stock will do based on their research and within that particular sector.
-In addition, each firm has so many analysts and so many different companies and you should use analyst ratings to inform your own trade ideas.
+In other words, there’s no hard number or percentage on how accurate analyst ratings are because they are like educated guesses on what they think the stock will do based on their research, within that particular sector.
+In addition, each firm has so many analysts and so many different companies to review that you can compare ratings to glean what you believe is the truth.

 Where Analyst Ratings Come From